easydorica/genomicscourse.github.io/README.md

 **Settings**
 1. **Load Human (GRCh37/hg19) genome assembly
 Click on Genome and from the drop-down menu select Human (GRCh37/hg19).**
 2. To upload tracks on IGV, click on “Traks” in the IGV upper bar menu and select “Local file” from the same drop-down menu following the instructions given case by case in this manual.
+At the end of first exercise, you can open a new window [IGV web App ](https://igv.org/app/) and start the next exercise.
 3. To navigate to specific genomic regions, type the region coordinates (e.g., chr1:100000-200000) or the gene name directly in the search box and then zoom in, zoom out with the `+` `-` bar or by clicking and dragging on the genomic coordinates.
-4. **Flag the button "Center line" on the top right bar**
+6. **Flag the button "Center line" on the top right bar**

 -----
 <a id="item-three"></a>